-Highway safety inspections are programmed across four geographical zones, these are supplemented with additional frequencies for District Centres: Aldridge; Bloxwich; Brownhills; Darlaston; Walsall and Willenhall.
-Inspections are normally walked, but driven inspections may also be carried out by two persons where network conditions dictate needs.
+Highway safety inspections are programmed across four geographical zones, these are supplemented with additional inspections for district centres: Aldridge; Bloxwich; Brownhills; Darlaston; Walsall and Willenhall.
+Inspections are normally walked, but driven inspections may also be carried out by two persons where network conditions or resources dictate needs.

-Frequencies for inspections are derived from hierarchy established from a network classification review undertaken back in 2014, flexibility to raise/lower frequencies in response to risk based need assessments is built in as required.
+Frequencies for inspections are derived from hierarchies established using network classifications.
 Where practical carriageways and footways are inspected at the same time.
 When hierarchies for carriageways and footways conflict, the frequency of inspection will meet the highest frequency required.

 Hierarchies are subject to an 'on-site' reality check during the course of inspections being undertaken with any necessary amendments/variations applied.

-The Highway Safety Inspection manual is published on line, and outlines in detail Walsall's approach to dealing with highway defects and the timescales for response.
+The Highway Safety Inspection manual is published on-line, it outlines in detail Walsall's risk- based approach for identifying highway defects and the timescales set in place for highway safety inspections and the responses to defects through emergency or programmed repairs.